Table of Contents:

 To lure the demon, run west between the pillars.
 When he’s near you, run back behind the big rock.

 As these demons are a bit stronger than their imp cousins, they require a bit of a strategy to fight them.
 They are level 450 combat and should not be underestimated.

 Tormented demons attack with all 3 combat styles, so to minimize damage taken, you should switch your protection prayers accordingly.

 When you first enter, they will use their magic attack unless someone has been fighting them recently.
 This attack looks like a ball of fire, and it’s easy to recognize.

 Their range attack looks like they’re throwing bolts at you, and it makes a clicking sound.

-They can only use their melee attack when you’re standing next to them, which should only happen if you’re using Darklight to lower their shield (unless you’re using another melee weapon as the halberd).
+They can only use their melee attack when you’re standing next to them, which should only happen if you’re using Holy water or Darklight to lower their shield (unless you’re using another melee weapon as the halberd).
 This attack looks like most other demons’ attacks.

 They also have a multiple-target magic attack, which is very dangerous as they often switch to another combat style at the same time.
 When they do this "Rage" attack, they roar out loud and shoot a fireball in your direction, which will hit the ground and hit everyone around it.
 It can be evaded completely by using the Protect from Magic prayer, but there’s a chance he changes to ranged attacks immediately after, so be prepared!
 If you see them preparing for this attack, you can run out of range and turn on Protect from Magic, so they cannot hit you with another attack.
 This attack even hits over the big rocks scattered throughout the dungeon, making even those spots unsafe.